themarkrogers/apocalypse-drive/7 - Rebuild Communication Infrastructure/README.md

 # 7. Rebuild Basic Comms

 This section outlines how to rebuild communication infrastructure from the circuit level up to wide-area networking.
 Emphasis is on salvage, low-power systems, mesh networking, and community-scale resilience.
+a.
+Home Networks
+  * Maintain or rebuild basic computing and local networking (mesh, LAN, SDR)
+b.
+Radio Communications
+  * Build, power, and deploy long-range and short-range radios with improvised or salvaged gear
+c.
+Internet Infrastructure
+  * Recreate elements of global networks (DNS, routing, ISPs) in limited or decentralized form

 ## Building Electronics & Networks from Scratch / Scrap